 And it’s only human nature and the idea of having to wait can be frustrating but it’s probably worth doing.

 Henpicked: We tend to wait until we’re absolutely desperate.
 Lots of women perhaps don’t realise there’s a lot more they can do?

 Dr Dawn Harper: Indeed.
 And a lot of women going through menopause will be going through a time of life full of all sorts of stresses and strains.
 Perhaps being a parent, holding down a career, looking after their own parents, it’s a lot of juggling.
 Our needs end up at the bottom of a long list.

 I’d like to say to people struggling, it’s not selfish to ask for help.
 You need some way out, you’ll be a better mum if you are one, a better partner, a better friend, a better colleague.
 It can have a massive impact on our lives, so it’s not selfish to find a little bit of time to explore how to make things better for you.

-Henpicked: When you consider that 3 in 4 women will experience symptoms at some time, 1 in 4 serious symptoms, it’s clear these can have a real impact.
+Henpicked: When you consider that 3 in 4 women will experience symptoms at some time and 1 in 4 serious, it’s clear these can have a real impact.

 Dr Dawn Harper: Massively and I think some women think they’re going nuts or are becoming depressed, and a lot of this is down to the psychological symptoms.

 Henpicked: Is there a way to diagnose menopause?

 Dr Dawn Harper: I really understand why women ask this.
 I see a lot of women who say “I need a blood test to see where I am”.
 But over the age of 45 a blood test is really unreliable, because the test we do is for something called FSH – Follicle Stimulating Hormone – produced by your brain, that drives your ovaries.